Oh Woman, Oh Why: Writing and recording

+Music and lyrics

 The overall style of "Oh Woman, Oh Why" is that of a tense, blues rock song complemented by a fierce vocal delivery.
 In addition, the song is paced by a drum rhythm which establishes a solid foundation upon which tight guitar lines interweave.
+The authors Allan Kozinn and Adrian Sinclair note the song's "tough" drum sound, which Seiwell himself described as "killer".
 Beatle biographer John Blaney praised McCartney's "rip-roaring" vocal performance for its grit and rawness.
 Blaney also praises McCartney's "economical" bass line and Denny Seiwell's "thunderous" drumming.
+The author Andrew Grant Jackson compares the slide guitar part to the country blues of Led Zeppelin's "Bron-Y-Aur Stomp" and "Hats Off to (Roy) Harper".
+Jackson summarised the song as "'Why Don't We Do It in the Road?' with lyrics and a full band backing him."

-Blaney does criticize the lyrics for "questioning rather than celebrating womanhood," stating that in this context the aggressiveness of the vocal performance is "particularly notable."
+The song's lyrics concern a jealous man who murders his unfaithful wife.
+The woman arrives with a gun to kill him, but he pleads with her to understand what he did wrong.
+Kozinn and Sinclair note the "obvious" lyrical connections to McCartney's legal troubles with his former Beatles bandmates, naming the lines "I can't get by, 'cos my hands are tied" and "what have I done".
+Blaney does criticize the lyrics for "questioning rather than celebrating womanhood," stating that in this context the aggressiveness of the vocal performance is "particularly notable".

 Release

-"Oh Woman, Oh Why" was listed with "Another Day" during the single's run on the Billboard Hot 100 chart in the United States.
-The record peaked at number 5 on the Hot 100 in April 1971.
+Apple Records released "Oh Woman, Oh Why" as the B-side of "Another Day" on 19 February 1971 in the United Kingdom and three days later on 22 February in the United States.
+It was McCartney's debut single as a solo artist.
+The single peaked at number 5 on the Billboard Hot 100 in April 1971.
 On the Cash Box Top 100 chart, which listed sides separately, "Oh Woman, Oh Why" peaked at number 55.
 The song has been praised for McCartney's impressive range of vocal pitch.
+Record World called it "an intense raving side literally packed with dynamite."
+Jackson describes the song as "the first in a distinguished tradition of great B-sides by McCartney, which have not been consistently available and are thus overlooked."
+In 2022, Pitchfork's Jayson Greene said that the song "showcased a hammy Howlin' Wolf impersonation so unrestrained and cartoony that he resembled a furry green Muppet more than any Delta bluesman."

 Subsequent releases

-Although "Another Day" and "Oh Woman, Oh Why" were not originally released on any solo or Wings album, both songs appeared as bonus tracks on later editions of Paul and Linda McCartney's 1971 solo album, Ram.
-"Oh Woman, Oh Why" has also been included on the Special and Deluxe editions of the 2012 remasters of Ram.
+Although "Another Day" and "Oh Woman, Oh Why" were not originally released on any solo or Wings album, both songs appeared as bonus tracks on later editions of Ram.
+"Oh Woman, Oh Why" has also been included on the special and deluxe editions of the 2012 remasters of Ram.
 It was also included on The 7" Singles Box in 2022.

 Personnel

+According to Andrew Grant Jackson, except where noted: